CBT for Grief and Bereavement - London, UK-Wide and Online By Video-Link

-We provide CBT for Grief and Bereavement from our main centres in London, as well as from over 180 local clinics throughout the UK.
+We provide CBT for Grief and Bereavement from our main centres in London and across the UK.
 CBT provides a structured and sensitive treatment for people experiencing Bereavement problems or Complicated Grief and the research evidence shows that it works.
-For more information and a free initial telephone consultation, contact our friendly team via the simple contact form on this page, by emailing appointments@thinkcbt.com or on (01732) 808626,
+For more information and a free initial telephone consultation, contact our friendly team via the simple contact form on this page, by emailing info@thinkcbt.com or calling us on 01732 808626.

 Bereavement Therapy